MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/install-enable-network-atc.md

 ## Steps to install and enable Network ATC

 > [!IMPORTANT]
-> If you don't have running workloads on your nodes, execute [Step 4: Remove the existing configuration on the paused node without running VMs](#step-4-remove-the-existing-configuration-on-the-paused-node-without-running-vms) to remove any previous configurations that could conflict with Network ATC, then add your intent(s) following the standard procedures found in [Deploy host networking with Network ATC](../deploy/network-atc.md)
+> If you don't have running workloads on your nodes, execute [Step 4: Remove the existing configuration on the paused machine without running VMs](#step-4-remove-the-existing-configuration-on-the-paused-machine-without-running-vms) to remove any previous configurations that could conflict with Network ATC, then add your intent(s) following the standard procedures found in [Deploy host networking with Network ATC](../deploy/network-atc.md)

 ### Step 1: Install Network ATC